 In addition to the above invalid characters many operating systems including Windows has reserved words that can also not be included in a file name.
 See the reserved word definition for examples of reserved words.

 - Viewing the contents of a file.

 - How do I change the name of a file or folder?

 - How do I create a computer file?

 - Use the Computer Hope process tool to identify many system files.

 - How to create a file in MS-DOS.

 2. Linux command, see the file command page for additional information about this command.

-Also see: Batch file, Binary file, Closed file, Data file, Directory, Executable file, File extension, File viewer, Hidden files, Hierarchical file system, Interchangeable file, Leaf, Long file names, Native file format, Open file, Operating system definitions, Orphan file, PIF, Program, README file, Record, Software definitions, Swap file, System file, Text file
+Also see: Batch file, Binary file, Closed file, Data file, Directory, Executable file, File extension, File viewer, Hidden files, Hierarchical file system, Interchangeable file, Leaf, Long file names, Native file format, Open file, Operating system terms, Orphan file, PIF, Program, README file, Record, Software terms, Swap file, System file, Text file